Get expert help with understanding yours and your partner’s love language. Click here to chat online to someone right now.

 Just about any activity can fall under the “quality time” banner: what makes it special is that the two of you are doing these things together.

-Remember that it’s the intention behind the action, not the action itself.
+With this love language, it’s the intention behind the action, not the action itself that matters.

 Since spending time together can take so many different forms, sit down and brainstorm some fun, interesting, and engaging things that the two of you can do together.